-Lower Division (LD) Engineering/Computer Science students need to
+Lower Division Engineering/Computer Science students are asked to:

-Engineering/Computer Science students already in their department need to check email for correspondence on advising or contact their department for details.
+Engineering/Computer Science students already in their department are asked to check email for correspondence on advising or contact their department:

-- EL majors = Annie Kucskarrakucskar@utep.edu or Peter Golding, Ph.D., email@example.com
+- EL majors – Annie Kucskarrakucskar@utep.eduor Peter Golding, Ph.D., email@example.com

-- ISE majors = Eric Smith, Ph.D., firstname.lastname@example.org Jose Luis Alanis Molina email@example.com
+- ISE majors – Eric Smith, Ph.D., firstname.lastname@example.org or Jose Luis Alanis Molina email@example.com

-- MME majors = Shalayna L. Smith, Ph.D., firstname.lastname@example.org Chris Bradley, Ph.D., email@example.com
+- MME majors – Shalayna L. Smith, Ph.D., email@example.com or Chris Bradley, Ph.D., firstname.lastname@example.org

 College of Health Sciences (CHS)

-CHS students who have less than 46 credits should contact the Academic Advising Center at 915-747-5290.
+NOTE: All CHS students who have less than 46 credits are advised by the Academic Advising Center – contact them at 915-747-5290.